 When the descending peters out, it’s a short, mellow roll past backcountry ranches to the dead-end at Hwy 166.
 Turn around, do the challenging but not nasty 3-mile climb back to the summit (7-8%), and cruise back to your car at a descending pace so leisurely you’ll probably pedal a lot of it for grins.

-Shortening the ride: Ride to the summit and turn around.
+Shortening the ride: Ride to the summit and turn around, from either side.
 The north side gives you a more challenging climb and a much better descent, the south side gives you prettier greenery.